Charge fluctuations, phonons and superconductivity in multilayer graphene: Results

 \subsection{Order parameters}

-Figure \ref{fig:5}(a-j) displays the superconducting order parameters $\Delta(\mathbf{k})$ in the K and K' valleys of the five graphene stacks, in which only the electron-electron interaction is considered.\ The OPs reveal a wealth of information.\ For example, in Bernal-stacked (AB, ABA and ABAB) graphene, $\Delta(\mathbf{k})$ preserves $C_3$ symmetry, and has intravalley extended $s$-wave symmetry.\ In contrast, in rhombohedral-stacked (ABC and ABCA) graphene, $\Delta(\mathbf{k})$ breaks $C_3$ symmetry and has two-fold degenerate eigenvalues and $p$-wave-like symmetry.\ This is a significant difference between Bernal- and rhombohedral-stacked graphene.\ Some important similarities are also found in all order parameters.\ First, all the stacks show sign change and nodes within each valley.
+Figure \ref{fig:5}(a-j) displays the superconducting order parameters $\Delta(\mathbf{k})$ in the K and K' valleys of the five graphene stacks, in which only the electron-electron interaction is considered.\ The OPs reveal a wealth of information near the VHS.\ For example, in Bernal-stacked (AB, ABA and ABAB) graphene, $\Delta(\mathbf{k})$ preserves $C_3$ symmetry, and has intravalley extended $s$-wave symmetry.\ In contrast, in rhombohedral-stacked (ABC and ABCA) graphene, $\Delta(\mathbf{k})$ breaks $C_3$ symmetry and has two-fold degenerate eigenvalues and $p$-wave-like symmetry.\ This is a significant difference between Bernal- and rhombohedral-stacked graphene.\ Some important similarities are also found in all order parameters.\ First, all the stacks show sign change and nodes within each valley.
 Second, all stacks change sign between valleys K and K'.\ As the total electron wave function must be anti-symmetric, this implies that all these graphene systems are valley-singlet, spin-triplet superconductors.
+Moreover, we investigate OPs with varying $\mu$ in the Appendix~\ref{append_OP}, suggesting that the stability of the order parameters near VHS.

-Once again, ABC-stacked graphene stands out due to its extended and balanced intensity stripes of opposite signs, which induce strong superconductivity.\ The nearly annular shape of the Fermi surface of ABC trilayer graphene can lead to nesting, which is expected to be beneficial for superconductivity driven by Coulomb interactions~\cite{GHSB21}.\ This also helps to explain why the ABC stack has higher $T_c$ than the other four stacks.\ Finally, we note that the OPs reported here for AB bilayer and ABC trilayer graphene are in excellent agreement with those found in Ref.\ \cite{JSCPG22} within a continuum model.
+Once again, ABC-stacked graphene stands out due to its extended and balanced intensity stripes of opposite signs, which induce strong superconductivity.\ The nearly annular shape of the Fermi surface of ABC trilayer graphene can lead to nesting, which is expected to be beneficial for superconductivity driven by Coulomb interactions~\cite{PhysRevLett.127.247001}.\ This also helps to explain why the ABC stack has higher $T_c$ than the other four stacks.\ Finally, we note that the OPs reported here for AB bilayer and ABC trilayer graphene are in excellent agreement with those found in Ref.\ \cite{PhysRevB.107.L161106} within a continuum model.